crweiner/hacktoberfest-swag-list/README.md

 #### **ToolJet**(Surprise Gift along with all goodies)

 - **Requirements**:
- - More than 4 valid PRs - ToolJet stickers, T-shirt, Hoodie, water bottle and surprise gift
+ - More than 4 valid PRs for ToolJet stickers, T-shirt, Hoodie, water bottle and surprise gift
 - **Swag**: T-shirt, stickers, water-bottle, hoodie and a surprise box
 - **How to sign up**: One can directly contibute to their Hacktoberfest 2021 repsiotory.
 - **Issues**: [Hacktoberfest issues](https://github.com/ToolJet/ToolJet/blob/develop/CONTRIBUTING.md)